 As someone who prides themselves on being proactive and has a reputation for excellent customer care this was upsetting to say the least.

-I had no choice but to contact the review platform and advise that I would be taking legal action as the review was factually incorrect, was affecting my professional reputation and was losing me work.
+I had to contact the platform and advise I would be taking legal action as the review was factually incorrect, was affecting my professional reputation and was losing me work.

-I requested that the Conveyancer acting for my ex-client let his client know that if the review was not taken down I would be taking action as it was libellous.
-It was eventually taken down.
+I requested that the new Conveyancer let his client know that if the review was not taken down I would be taking libel action.
+It was finally taken down.

 The whole experience was incredibly distressing.
-I felt powerless as everything was geared in the ex-clients favour.
+I felt powerless as everything was geared in the clients favour.
 The system allowed him the power to victimise me.

-Today it seems to be getting worse and I am reading daily reports of clients threatening Conveyancers with physical harm.
+Today it seems to be getting worse and I daily read reports of clients threatening Conveyancers with physical harm.
 Or law firms having to report people for harassment or taking libel actions for comments and misrepresentations uploaded in negative reviews.

 Are you being fair in your review or are you lashing out in the heat of disappointment?